 All accepted students are required to pay a non-refundable seat deposit.
 The deposit amount and deposit dates are found in your acceptance packet.
 All deposits will be credited toward your fall semester tuition, however if you do not enroll the deposits are non-refundable.
 You may pay the deposit online with a credit card at www.widener.edu/hblawdeposit or by calling the Bursar’s Office at 717.541.3957.

 You are encouraged to join our Facebook group for accepted students.
 You will receive an email invitation with a link to the group.
 Information regarding upcoming deadlines, events, activities, and necessary forms will be posted in this group.
-You should also “Like” the Widener Law Commonwealth Facebook group and follow the school on Twitter, Instagram and other social media outlets to connect with the Commonwealth community.
+You should also Like the Widener Law Commonwealth Facebook page and follow the school on Twitter, Instagram and other social media outlets to connect with the Commonwealth community.

 All students who will be using federal student loans to pay for all or a portion of law school are advised to complete the FAFSA as soon as possible.
 The Widener Law Commonwealth code is E00656.
 The FAFSA will be used to determine eligibility for federal student loans.
 Please contact the Financial Aid Office regarding any and all other forms required to complete the load process.